After years of threats, a feud ends with a Black mom dead and her white neighbor arrested

 The neighborhood of single-story duplexes and quadruplexes is in the rolling hills outside of Ocala.
 The area is known for its thoroughbred horse farms, which surround the working-class neighborhood.

-Lorincz told investigators that she acted in self-defense, and that Owens, 35, had been trying to break down her door before she fired the gun, the sheriff said.
-She also told them that Owens had come after her in the past, and had previously attacked her.
+Lorincz claimed she acted in self-defense and that Owens, 35, tried to break down her door before she fired the gun, the sheriff said.
+She also told investigators that Owens came after her in the past and previously attacked her.

 Sheriff Woods said the investigation, which included eyewitness statements, established that Lorincz's actions were not justifiable under Florida law.

-On Tuesday, about three dozen protesters, most of them Black, gathered outside the Marion County Judicial Center, demanding the shooter's arrest.
+On Tuesday, about three dozen protesters, most of them Black, gathered outside the Marion County Judicial Center to demand the shooter's arrest.
 The chief prosecutor, State Attorney William Gladson, met with the protesters and urged patience while the investigation continues.

 "If we are going to make a case we need as much time and as much evidence as possible," Gladson said.
 "I don't want to compromise any criminal investigation."

-In the neighborhood a stuffed teddy bear and bouquets marked the area near where Owens was shot.
-Nearby, children were riding bikes and scooters, and playing basketball.

-Some protesters gathered downtown, chanting “No justice, no peace” and “A.J.
-A.J.
-A.J” using Owens’ nickname, on Tuesday afternoon.

 The sheriff said Owens was shot moments after going to Lorincz's apartment after she yelled had at Owens' children as they played in a grassy area outside nearby.
-He also said Lorincz had thrown a pair of skates that hit one of the children.
+He also said Lorincz threw a pair of skates that hit one of the children.

 The sheriff's office hasn't confirmed there were slurs uttered or said whether race was a factor in the shooting.